-The biggest drawbacks to a propane heater, in my opinion, is cost and convenience.
-In the winter months you’re probably going to go through a one pound propane canister in about a week.
+The biggest drawbacks to a propane heater, in my opinion, are cost and convenience.
+In the winter months, you’re probably going to go through a one-pound propane canister in about a week.
 At around $4 a piece, it may not be a huge expense, but it definitely will add up.

 Two Heating Options I Would NOT Recommend

 I’d recommend any of the above heating options for a garage gym without hesitation.